-The minor in Data Science teaches principles and builds skills in the science of how and why we use data.
+The minor in Data Sciences teaches principles and builds skills in the science of how and why we use data.
 It is an attractive option that can enhance the credentials for students in a wide variety of disciplines.
 Decision making across all levels is increasingly shifting away from subjective human judgment and expert opinion and is being replaced by superior evidence-based approaches driven by data and analytical models.
-Data Science is the discipline concerned with developing and applying analytical models and methods to gain critical insights from data, understand the behavior of complex systems, and make non-trivial decisions optimally, often in response to quickly changing conditions.
+Data Sciences is the discipline concerned with developing and applying analytical models and methods to gain critical insights from data, understand the behavior of complex systems, and make non-trivial decisions optimally, often in response to quickly changing conditions.
 Businesses and scientists alike use the techniques of this field to perform computational simulations in a multitude of areas where actual experiments are impractical or impossible.
-The minor in Data Science is designed to provide students with the core fundamental coursework in mathematics, computer science, and business to succeed in this area.
+The minor in Data Sciences is designed to provide students with the core fundamental coursework in mathematics, computer science, and business to succeed in this area.

-Requirements for Data Science Minor
+Requirements for Data Sciences Minor

 Twenty-three (23) credits to include Mathematics (MATH) 200; MATH 300; Computer Science (CPSC) 220; CPSC 419; CPSC 420; 4 elective credits from among CPSC 230 or Business Administration (BUAD) 400; 3 elective credits from among BUAD 403 or CPSC 425.
 Note that MATH 121 and 122 are prerequisites to MATH 300, and either MATH 201 or CPSC 125 is a prerequisite to MATH 300.
 Students should bear this in mind when planning their academic coursework.